CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 There are three main parts to this module:

-* The `Content component` form control
+* The `Page type component` form control
-* `ContentComponentSerializer`
+* `PageTypeComponentSerializer`
-* `ContentComponentDeserializer`
+* `PageTypeComponentDeserializer`

 The form control uses a `BasicForm` to load the relevant component Page Type's editing form on to the Content or Form tab in the CMS (using an Alternative Form if one was specified).

 When the page is saved the form control first validates the `BasicForm` and then if there are no errors it creates a new `TreeNode` instance using the appropriate Page Type and populates its fields using the values entered into the `BasicForm`.

-The component `TreeNode` instance is then serialised to XML by the `ContentComponentSerializer` and the XML is returned and stored against the page that is being edited in the corresponding component field.
+The component `TreeNode` instance is then serialised to XML by the `PageTypeComponentSerializer` and the XML is returned and stored against the page that is being edited in the corresponding component field.
 The values of any [Page fields](#page-fields) present on the component Page Type are also stored against the corresponding field(s) on the page.

-The component field data can then be deserialised using the `ContentComponentDeserializer`.
-This is used by the extension methods discussed in the [usage section](#fetch-and-use-component-content), and also by the `Content component` form control to populate the `BasicForm` with any existing data so that it can be edited.
+The component field data can then be deserialised using the `PageTypeComponentDeserializer`.
+This is used by the extension methods discussed in the [usage section](#fetch-and-use-component-content), and also by the `Page type component` form control to populate the `BasicForm` with any existing data so that it can be edited.
 [Page fields](#page-fields) are stored with the component data, but can also be accessed via the corresponding field on the page.

 ### Page fields